Levent0z/docsify/interviewing/Data Structures and Algorithm Analysis/4_2-binary-trees.md

-# Binary tree
+# Trees
-A tree where a node can have at most two children.

 - General implementation: A root node.
 List of children per node.
 - Example: Unix file system

+# Binary tree
+A tree where a node can have at most two children.

 ## Expression Tree
 Leaf nodes are operands, ancestors are operators.